Another Seat at the Table: A Diversity and Inclusion Workshop

 This workshop helps participants meet important needs that all organizations share: Improving employee inclusion and mitigating the risk of negative financial and legal consequences.
 This workshop explores how diverse individuals can feel safe engaging in tough conversations and bringing their whole selves to work, and how organizations can make real and positive change so everyone feels valued and included.

 Transformational Change Within an Organization

-The objective of this module is to increase participants’ awareness of the role they play in their organization's diversity and inclusion culture.
+The objective of this part of the workshop is to increase participants’ awareness of the role they play in their organization's diversity and inclusion culture.
 Participants explore who needs a diversity and inclusion program and why it is so important to have one.
 Also discussed are various stereotypes and the difference between a stereotype and an implicit bias.

 It Takes a TEAM

-During this module, participants discuss why they should look beyond the surface to create an inclusive environment.
+During this part of the workshop, participants discuss why they should look beyond the surface to create an inclusive environment.
 The facilitator covers the EEOC, employment discrimination, protected classes, and the purpose of current legislation.
 Participants discuss internal versus external customers, the difference between a thermostat and a thermometer, and what it means to have a genuine desire to listen.
 Lastly, participants discuss documenting and reporting incidents and how an employer should respond when an incident is reported.

 By the end of this workshop, participants know or be able to: